 Tokyo Curry Pan

 Kelvin tried tons of curry breads across Japan, but none matched the one at Tokyo Curry Pan!
 The secret?
 Its amazing truffle and cheese flavor that shines in every bite.
-It’s also a great introduction into the Japanese curry flavor, as it’s completely different from all the other curries (Thai, Indian, …) we tried.
+It’s also a great introduction into the Japanese curry flavor, as it’s completely different from all the other curries we tried.
 Trust us, you’ve got to taste it to believe it!
-We paid 500 yen, roughly € 3, for this delicious snack.
+We paid 500 yen for this delicious snack.

 Imo Pippi

 Let’s dive into some desserts!
 Our top pick is the baked sweet potato brulee from Imo Pippi.
 Imagine biting into a sweet potato filled with creamy brulee – sounds amazing, right?
 And trust us, it tastes even better!
 If brulee isn’t your jam, they also offer options like sweet potato with honey butter or topped with ice cream.
-Each treat is priced at 750 yen, around € 4,50.
-For the price you’re paying and for how filling it is, we think it’s a pretty sweet (😉) deal.
+Each treat is priced at 750 yen, just over € 4,50.
+For the price you’re paying and for how filling it is, we think it’s a pretty sweet deal.
 Keep in mind, though, this spot specializes in sweet potato snacks, so if that’s not your thing, you might want to explore other options.

 Asakusa Strawberry Daifuku

 Strawberry daifuku is a sweet treat you simply must try in Japan!
 It’s a delicious snack made of mochi (a type of rice cake), usually filled with red bean paste and a juicy fresh strawberry inside.
-At Asakusa Strawberry Daifuku, you can enjoy various flavors for only 550 yen (around € 3) per piece!
+At Asakusa Strawberry Daifuku, you can enjoy various flavors for only 550 yen (around € 3,50) per piece!

 Can

 And don’t forget about strawberry tanghulu!
 These sugar-coated strawberries are a delightful mix of crunchy and juicy.
 The ones at Can even come with edible gold leaf, making them extra special.
-We enjoyed a skewer with four strawberries for 650 yen (almost € 4).
+We enjoyed a skewer with four strawberries for 650 yen (around € 4).
 Not too bad, considering you’re literally eating gold. 😉

-14 best things to do in Tokyo
+Where to stay in Tokyo

-The perfect 1-day Hirosaki itinerary
+- The perfect 1-day Hirosaki itinerary

-6 great things to do in Kanazawa
+- 6 great things to do in Kanazawa

-12 amazing things to do in Kyoto
+- 12 amazing things to do in Kyoto